 - Slowly and carefully relax your grip to release Skydio as the propellers begin to spin.
 Keep your hand still - Skydio 2 will simply slide off your palm and take flight on its own.
 No need to push it up in the air, or any similar moves - just release your grip and use your flattened hand as a takeoff platform.

 - Ensure you have safe landing conditions, including low winds, and that Skydio 2 is hovering stationary within a few feet of you and is no longer following a subject.
 Position Skydio 2 so that it's over clear ground and you have ample space to move and catch it.

 - Rotate Skydio 2 to face away from you so that the back of the chassis and the battery are closest to you.
 If you are using the beacon, you may use the Steering skill to position and rotate the drone where you want it.

 - After the LEDs have turned yellow, lightly grab the vehicle by the battery from underneath as it touches down on your open palm.
 Once the drone has made contact with your hand, grasp the battery on the sides, and hold the drone in the same position until the propellers completely stop spinning.

 Note: During the landing phase, Skydio 2 is checking if it is supported by a stable surface and motionless for several seconds to ensure that a safe touchdown has been achieved.
-Because of that, it may take the Skydio 2 several seconds to stop the propellers.
+Because of that, it may take the Skydio 2 several seconds to stop the propellers after touching down.
 If you don't keep Skydio 2 level and still when landing it on your hand, the motors may spin back up again.
 If this happens, maintain a firm grip on the battery and make sure you're keeping the vehicle flat and motionless for the motors to spin down.
 Do not attempt to rotate, pull, or flip the vehicle during a hand landing.
 Doing so may cause the battery to become dislodged.